Guides & Publications

 An update on self-collection testing

 We will now accept self-collected samples that meet the strict Medicare criteria.
 Any samples that don’t meet the criteria will not be accepted.
 There is no privately billed service for these samples.
-Eligible samples will be sent to Victorian Cytology Service to perform testing.
-Additionally, all samples will need to be taken using the dry flocked swab.
-The request form must also clearly indicate Self-collect, Cervical screening test.
+All samples will need to be taken using the WDP Cervical Screening Self-Collect kit [SAP# 700735] ensuring the collection instructions are read and followed by the clinician before offering the Self-Collect option to a patient.
+The request form must also clearly indicate “Self-Collect, Cervical Screening Test”.

 Increasing cervical screening adherence for women